 – ANON CYRODIIL RESIDENT

-Now that I’m free from my chains, I’ve decided to don these spiffy red Mythic Dawn robes, which I’m sure don’t implicate me in any form of terrorist organisation and only provide me with some fashionable threads.
+Now that I’m free from my chains and the rags that covered me, I’ve decided to don these spiffy red Mythic Dawn robes, which I’m sure don’t implicate me in any form of terrorist organisation and only provide me with some fashionable threads.

-I decided to investigate some curious stone ruins.
-I was immediately set upon by crabs and smelly bandits.
-With some mirth I set upon my tormenters with a stream of fire blazing from my hands.
+Freshly dripped up, I decided to investigate these curious stone ruins.
+I was immediately set upon by a variety of crabs and smelly bandits.
+Unfortunately for these foes, in the haze of freedom I had rediscovered the potency of fire, and with some mirth I set upon my tormenters with a stream of fire blazing from my hands.
 Soon all attackers lie as ash and charred shells.
 I scavenged some succulent meat from their bodies, promising to cook up a Crab Linguine when I had the chance.

 Finally, the door rose before me.
 Salvation.
 It was time to make my mark on this world.